-2021-2022 Parent and Student Acknowledgement Form
+2022-2023 Parent and Student Acknowledgement Form

-Student Name:
+Student Name: ID# Grade:

-ID#

-Grade:

-\\\\\

 SECTION ONE - Emergency Release

-At times, it is necessary for school to close early because of weather, loss of heat or water, or other unexpected happenings.
-For this reason, it is important for you to discuss with your child what to do if students are released early.
-In order to keep the phone lines free on occasions when school closes early, we need to know in advance how to send your child home from school.
-If a student will leave school during an emergency in a manner other than normal, parents must provide further instructions to the school within 10 days of enrollment or the first 10 days of the academic school year.
+important for you to discuss with your child what to do it school closes early, we need to know in advance how to se f students are released and your child home fr eat or water, or other unexpected happenings.
+For this reason, it and early.
+In order to keep the phone lines free on occasions who from school.
+If a student will leave school during an emergency bool within 10 days of enrollment or the first 10 days of the academ when ncy in

-(Initial) \\\\\
+· (Initial)

-SECTION TWO -Web Publications / Photo / Videotape
+SECTION TWO -Web Publications / Photo / Videota ipe

-Paulding County School District publicizes students' outstanding achievements and activities through various media such as newspapers and television.
-This may include, but is not limited to, honor roll lists, yearbooks, and photographs of classroom and/or extracurricular activities.
-In addition, exemplary student work, student pictures may be published on school-sponsored websites.
-Parents, legal guardians, or eligible students may make a written request to the principal of the school where a student is enrolled, within the first 10 days of the academic school year, to request their child's picture/student work not be taken for use in local newspapers, school newsletters, schools websites, etc.(Initial)
+television.
+This may include, but is not limited to, honor addition, exemplary student work, student pictures may be may make a written request to the principal of the school roll lists, yearbooks, a e published on school- l where a student is e nts and activities through various media such as newspapers a and photographs of classroom and/or extracurricular activities. l-sponsored websites.
+Parents, legal guardians, or eligible studer enrolled, within the first 10 days of the academic school year, errs, school newsletters, schools websites, etc.(Initial) es.
+In adents ear, to

-SECTION THREE - Mass Notifications
+SECTION THREE -Mass Notifications

 At times it is necessary for the Paulding County School District to contact parents in regard to emergencies, district notifications, school closings and other events that necessitate utilizing a mass communication system.
 This may include, but is not limited to, phone calls, text messages and email.
 Signing off on the handbook acknowledgement opts parents into receiving these notifications.
 Parents, legal guardians, or eligible students may make a written request to the principal of the school where a student is enrolled to have their number removed from receiving informational notifications.
 The number identified in that request will still receive emergency notifications.
 Parents may opt-out of receiving notifications (emergency and informational) at any time.

-(Initial) \\\\\
+(Initial)

-SECTION FOUR - PARENT ACKNOWLEDGEMENT
+SECTION FOUR - PARENT ACKNOWLEDGEME NT · / -

-This is to verify that I have received a copy of the Paulding County School District Student & Parent Handbook for the current school year.
-I have reviewed the information contained therein with my child concerning:
+ing County School Di District Student & Parent Handbook for the current school year. ear.
+I

-- The Family Educational Rights and Privacy Act (FERPA); - Protection of Pupil Rights Amendment of 1978 (PPRA); - The "Right to Know" Professional Qualifications Notification; and - Paulding County School District Policies: JCDB (Student Dress Code), JD (Student Discipline), JD-R (2), Student Code of Conduct Elementary, JB (Student Attendance), and IFBGA (Internet Acceptable Use).
+The Family Educational Rights and Privacy Act (FERPA); Protection of Pupil Rights Amendment of 1978 (PPRA); The "Right to Know" Professional Qualifications Notification; and Paulding County School District Policies: JCDB (Student Dress Code), JD (Student Discipline), JD-R (2), Student Code of Conduct Elementary, JB (Student Attendance), and IFBGA (Internet Acceptable Use).

 (Initial)

 Print Name (Parent of Guardian)

 Parent / Guardian Signature Date

 Student Signature (age 10 or older, required) Date

 Student's Homeroom Teacher: